lazysho/fgoSaltFlush/README.md

     - iPad (768x1024)
 2. **Black Glitch**.
 The screen flashes black, must be due to the black background color of `body`, when page changes.

-~~3. **Summon Accuracy**.
+3. ~~**Summon Accuracy**.
 I have already mentiod this above but I'll say it once more.
 The **calculation for summoning is not accurate** and **is a bit of loose right now since I noticed that its easy to get an SSR**, ~~which is good for your salt anyway~~.
 I dont mean easy as in you'll get SSRs in a row or every roll you make, just more frequent than the original salty summon??
-But it still makes sense, at least for me.~~  **Not 100% accurate but its better than before**.
-There's still a problem though.
+But it still makes sense, at least for me.~~  **Not 100% accurate but it's better than before**.
+There's still a problem though...

 4. **Blank Images**.
 Because I am too sleepy, I incorrectly typed some of the names of the servants and craft essences.
-The `url` of background-images of `divs` or `src` attributes of `imgs` rely on names so nothing will appear if the name doesn't match any of the filenames. **If you ever encounter this, please let me know by submitting an issue about it**. *Tell me who is that servant that doesn't want to be summoned.*
+The `url` of background-images of `div` or `src` attributes of `img` rely on names so nothing will appear if the name doesn't match any of the filenames. **If you ever encounter this, please let me know by submitting an issue about it**.

 5. **Lag in loading images**.
 May experience a lag in loading of images, especially when connection is slow.
 You'll have no lag problem if fgoSaltFlush is locally stored in your device.